SamikshaChitnis/Aura-Doc--AI-Powered-PDF-QA-Web-App/README.md

 Connects both containers automatically

 ### 7. Verify Successful Startup & Open the Application
--You can now view your Streamlit app in your browser : Local URL: http://localhost:8501 -Open your browser and visit: http://localhost:8501
+- You can now view your Streamlit app in your browser : Local URL: http://localhost:8501
+- Open your browser and visit: http://localhost:8501

 ---